Church Blog

 Brothers and sisters,

-We will observe the Lord’s Supper during our worship gathering next Sunday at 10:30 AM.
+We will be observing the Lord’s Supper in our morning worship next Sunday, March 5.

 Remember to keep praying continually for each other.